AndrewCerveny/flashCards/README2.md

 ### Abstract:
 The objectives of this project are; to practice TDD testing,learning mocha and chai relationship, to practice expect syntax,to see how an array iterator can be used in a project, and to practice class to class interaction.
+There are two versions of the game a Harry Potter trivia was added- there is only 12 questions maybe someday there will be more.

 ### The instruction provided are:
 https://frontend.turing.edu/projects/flash-cards.html